Skip to Content

 Neighbourhood trends

-Life expectancy for both males and females has risen in recent years in Arden and Carnwadric, with male life expectancy having recently surpassed the Glasgow average.
-In the most recent period shown (2008-12), life expectancy was lower than the Scottish average for both men and women.
+Life expectancy for females has risen in recent years in Arden and Carnwadric but is below the Glasgow average.
+In the most recent period shown (2018-2022), life expectancy in this area is lower than the Scottish average.

-The overall population of Arden and Carnwadric stayed roughly the same between 1996 and 2012.
-The percentage of the total neighbourhood population from a minority ethnic group increased from 5% in 2001 to 14% in 2011.
-The percentage of the neighbourhood’s population from an ethnic minority group was higher than the Glasgow average in 2011.
+The overall population of Arden and Carnwadric decreased between 2001 and 2022.
+This is largely due to a decrease in the number of children aged between 0-15.
+The percentage of the total neighbourhood population from a minority ethnic background increased from 4.7% in 2001 to 23.6% in 2022 and was above the Glasgow average.

 Notes